ycpu/IPS/README.md

 # IPS
-Indoor Positioning System Based on BLE Location Fingerprinting with Classification Approach
+This is the code of implementation in this article "Indoor Positioning System Based on BLE Location Fingerprinting with Classification Approach".